 For more information on Unicorn Children’s Foundation’s cradle to career programs and our fight for fair wages for people with disabilities, visit unicornchildrensfoundation.org or call us at 561-620-9377.

-Sharon Alexander is a board member of the Florida Association of People Supporting Employment First.
+Sharon Alexander is a former board member of the Florida Association of People Supporting Employment First.
 APSE is the only national membership organization focusing exclusively on inclusive employment and career advancement opportunities for individuals with disabilities.